MicheleBosio99/ReclaimHumanity/Reclaim_Humanity/Documents/GameDesignDocument.md

         - How is audio manager implemented, ...?;

     - SCRIPTABLE OBJECTS:
-        - Energy of the lab is saved in the scriptable object called "LabEnergySO" which is under the "Scriptable Objects/General" folder;
+        - TotalEnergy and CurrentEnergy of the lab are saved in the scriptable object called "LabEnergySO" which is under the "Scriptable Objects/General" folder;
-        - ?;
+        - Must use a SO for the inventory;

 - ## POST GAME IDEAS:
     - Add here ideas which could be included after the main game is complete...
-    - ?;
+    - Add new enemies which drops will only be used as energy generation;

+___
+___
 ___

 ## GROUP MEMBERS: TODO COMPLETE
 - MICHELE BOSIO: michele2.bosio@mail.polimi.it - Team Leader & Developer;